Jimena (singer)

 She has performed in numerous venues, including Madison Square Garden, Miami Sand, and Staples Center in Los Angeles.
 She was a special guest in 2004, having been invited by president George W. Bush to perform in the White House.

 In 2008, she started serving as a judge on the fifth season of Objetivo Fama, a Puerto Rican show similar to American Idol.
 She had served as a guest judge on the previous season for several shows.

 In 2011 and 2012, Jimena co-hosted backstage the Televisa reality talent show Pequeños Gigantes, hosted by Galilea Montijo.
 The talent show currently airs on Univision.

 In 2012, Jimena appeared as a guest star in Baila!
 Starring David Longoria, a TV Special featuring musical guests and live performances of trumpeter and singer David Longoria, rapper 5 Star and many others.
 The 90-minute Program included singers, musicians, dancers and guest stars.
 Jimena performed the Longoria penned pop trio song "Tugga War" along with David Longoria, and 5 Star.
-The special was broadcast on US public TV stations in 2012 and is scheduled for syndicated commercial US TV stations throughout 2013.
+The special was broadcast on American public TV stations in 2012 and is scheduled for syndicated commercial American TV stations throughout 2013.

 In 2012, Jimena appeared in the Mexican Telenovela Por ella soy Eva Starring Jaime Camil y Lucero, Produced by Rosy Ocampo for Televisa in 2012.
 Jimena played a small role as the journalist that cover a story on Eva at the end of the Soap Opera.

+Since 2021, she has been the co-host of the reality series La casa de los famosos.